javierasping/sentinel/content/posts/docker/taller3/taller3_docker.en.md

 ```

-6.Let's make a modification of the website: make a modification to the index.html file.
+6. Let's make a modification of the website: make a modification to the index.html file.

 ```bash
 javiercruces@docker:~/taller3/public_html$ echo "<h1>Taller3 FJCD V2</h1>" > index.html
 ```

-7.Re-create a new image, in this case put a v2 tag.
+7. Re-create a new image, in this case put a v2 tag.
 Get her up to Docker Hub.

 ```bash
 javiercruces@docker:~/taller3$ docker build -t javiersaping/mi_servidor_web:v2 .